kanjieater/SubPlz/readme.md

 - Generates subs2srs style deck
 - Imports the deck into Anki automatically

 The Anki support currently takes your m4b file in `<full_folder_path>` named `<name>.m4b`, where `<name>` is the name of the media, and it outputs srs audio and a TSV file that can is sent via AnkiConnect to Anki.
-This is useful for searching across [GoldenDict](https://www.youtube.com/playlist?list=PLV9y64Yrq5i-1ztReLQQ2oyg43uoeyri-) to find sentences that use a word, or to combine automatically with custom scripts (more releases to support this coming hopefully).
+This is useful for searching across [GoldenDict](https://www.youtube.com/playlist?list=PLV9y64Yrq5i-1ztReLQQ2oyg43uoeyri-) to find sentences that use a word, or to merge automatically with custom scripts (more releases to support this coming hopefully).

 1. Install ankiconnect add-on to Anki.